Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Polar Covalent Bonds

 There are two types of covalent bonds: polar and nonpolar.
-In a polar covalent bond, shown in this figure, the electrons are unequally shared by the atoms and are attracted more to one nucleus than the other.
+In a polar covalent bond, shown in this figure, the electrons are unequally shared by the atoms as the electrons are attracted more to one nucleus than the other.
 Because of the unequal distribution of electrons between the atoms of different elements, a slightly positive (δ+) or slightly negative (δ–) charge develops.
 This partial charge is an important property of water and accounts for many of its characteristics.

 Water is a polar molecule, with the hydrogen atoms acquiring a partial positive charge and the oxygen a partial negative charge.
 This occurs because the nucleus of the oxygen atom is more attractive to the electrons of the hydrogen atoms than the hydrogen nucleus is to the oxygen’s electrons.
 Thus oxygen has a higher electronegativity than hydrogen and the shared electrons spend more time in the vicinity of the oxygen nucleus than they do near the nucleus of the hydrogen atoms, giving the atoms of oxygen and hydrogen slightly negative and positive charges, respectively.
 Another way of stating this is that the probability of finding a shared electron near an oxygen nucleus is more likely than finding it near a hydrogen nucleus.
 Either way, the atom’s relative electronegativity contributes to the development of partial charges whenever one element is significantly more electronegative than the other, and the charges generated by these polar bonds may then be used for the formation of hydrogen bonds based on the attraction of opposite partial charges.
 (Hydrogen bonds, which are discussed in detail below, are weak bonds between slightly positively charged hydrogen atoms to slightly negatively charged atoms in other molecules.)
 Since macromolecules often have atoms within them that differ in electronegativity, polar bonds are often present in organic molecules.